appfog/afdocs/add-ons/cloudmailin.markdown

 ---
-title: CloudMailin
+CloudMailin
-weight: 8
 ---

-## CloudMailin
+### Intro

+[CloudMailin](http://www.cloudmailin.com/) adds incoming mail functionality to your AppFog application.
+You are provided with an email address that will forward an incoming request as an HTTP POST.
+Also provided are, a dashboard to track the delivery status of messages and bounce messages, and custom domain settings.

+### Why use CloudMailin?

+If you need incoming mail to your app, but don't want to deal with redirection or scheduled jobs, and track mails statuses.

 ### Install CloudMailin

+In the AppFog console, select the application you wish to setup.
-In the "Add-ons" tab in your app console click "Install" for the CloudMailin add-on.
-That's it!
+Navigate to the “Add-ons” tab and click “Install” for the CloudMailin add-on.

-### Receive Email
+### Use CloudMailin

-Cloudmailin can receive email and forward them to your app by performing a POST to a specific page.

-Log in to the Cloudmailin console by clicking "Manage" on the add-on in your PHP Fog app console.
+Installing CloudMailin automatically creates an environment variable for your app called ‘CLOUDMAILIN_FORWARD_ADDRESS’ .

-Go to "Edit Target" and specify the address in your application that will receive the emails via an HTTP POST (e.g. /mail.php).
+In the CloudMailin console you can click “Edit Target” to specify the address in your application that will receive the emails via an HTTP POST (e.g. /mail.php)

-Here's the code that goes into that page:
+The following example code shows how to forward an email into your app via an HTTP POST using PHP.

     <?php
         $from = $_POST['from'];